rubenhortas/rubenhortas.github.io/_posts/2024-01-21-neovim-python-ide.md

 img_path: /assets/img/posts/
 ---

-I have to admit it, [Neo]vim is my editor for everything.
+I have to admit it, Neovim is my editor for everything.
 I started using [Vim](https://www.vim.org) in college, and we have been together since those, but, since a time ago, now as its fork [Neovim](https://neovim.io).
 Do I have to edit a file?
 [Neovim](https://neovim.io).
 Do I have to do a bash script?
 [Neovim](https://neovim.io).